Pandaphobic/node-crypto-tracker/readme.md

 #### Installation

-1. Clone the repo +`gh repo clone Pandaphobic/node-crypto-ticker`
+1. Clone the repo `gh repo clone Pandaphobic/node-crypto-ticker`
 2. cd into the directory `$ cd node-crypto-ticker`
 3. Install with `$ npm install`